 This section of the book was the shortest, but it was the most powerful to me.
 Dr. M and a team of pathologist worked for endless hours trying to piece together the identities of those who passed at the twin towers.

 Dr. M explains how sometimes all they had to work with to identify a victim was a hand or a body part or a wedding ring with an engraving.
-There were so many bodies that they would be delivered to the team of pathologists on construction trucks.
+There were so many bodies that they would be delivered to the team of pathologists in construction dump trucks.
 There was so little space to store everything that the bodies were then kept in the trucks, instead of in pathology coolers, as they tried to sort out bones and fragments and organs and limbs.
-Certain trucks would be only for separated random bodies parts.
+Certain trucks would be for only separated random bodies parts.
 Other trucks would be for intact bodies that could be identified.
 There were trucks that held only firefighters and police officers who had died working through the disaster.

 Omg, and then there was anthrax!
 She was even involved in an anthrax attack!

 GUYS.
 THIS IS JUST.
 SO.
 FUN.
+AND BEAUTIFUL.

 You know, fun in a totally tragic kind of way.
 I’m not crazy.